mModule/guide_hma/README.md

 ## <ins>Requirement(s)</ins>

-- A Magisk Installation That Passes Integrity Check API If you think you have a correctly installed and configured Magisk setup that passes Integity Check, then you may like to skip ahead to [here](Integrity-Check.md)
+- A Magisk installation that passes integrity check API If you think you have a correctly installed and configured Magisk setup that passes Integity Check, then you may like to skip ahead to [here](Integrity-Check.md)

   Otherwise please continue [here](Magisk-SafetyNet-Fix.md)
-- A Magisk Installation That Hides Root From Apps see [here](Magisk-Hide.md) If you think you have a corretcly installed an dconfigured Magisk setup, then you may like to check [here](Integrity-Check.md)
+- A Magisk installation that hides root from apps see [here](Magisk-Hide.md) If you think you have a corretcly installed an dconfigured Magisk setup, then you may like to check [here](Integrity-Check.md)

 - **Lsposed for systemless XPosed framework:** from [here](https://github.com/LSPosed/LSPosed/releases)